Reuven-Jon/RecipeApp/README.md

 - Enter "2" to display the recipe
 - Enter "3" to scale the recipe
 - Enter "4" to reset quantities
-- Enter "5" to clear all data
-- Enter "6" to exit the application
+- Enter "5" to exit the application

 ## Contributing
 Contributiuon are welcome if you wish...
 Please fork this repository and submit a pull request with your changes.